zopefoundation/fanstatic/fanstatic/README.txt

 Javascript library to loaded.
 We call this an *inclusion requirement* of the component.

-``hurry.resource`` provides a simple API to specify resource libraries, inclusion and inclusion requirements.
+``fanstatic`` provides a simple API to specify resource libraries, inclusion and inclusion requirements.

 A resource library
 ==================

-A hurry.resource Library takes two arguments: the name of the library as it should be published under in a URL and uniquely identify it, and a path to the root of the resources (rootpath) that this library publishes.
+A fanstatic Library takes two arguments: the name of the library as it should be published under in a URL and uniquely identify it, and a path to the root of the resources (rootpath) that this library publishes.
 In the ``mypackage``, which was installed during setup of